ElshadayD/Keyword-Extraction/README.md

 # Keyword Extraction System with Word Cloud Visualization

 This project provides a solution for extracting keywords from text documents and visualizing them in a word cloud.
-The system analyzes the input text, identifies the most important keywords, and generates a visually appealing word cloud where the size of each word represents its significance or frequency in the text.
+The system analyzes the input text, identifies the most important keywords, and generates a word cloud where the size of each word represents its significance or frequency in the text.

 ## Introduction